-A typical Note Instruction will be lettered (e. g., Note A) and will be part of the RIs.
+7. NotesA typical Note Instruction will be lettered (e. g., Note A) and will be amid the RIs.
 Usually, a Note Instruction may be done anytime after the RI preceding it has been completed.
 Therefore, if Note A says to turn right at Main Street, and it follows RI 5, you could not ordinarily perform Note A before RI 5, even if you found Main Street earlier on the route, but might be done well after RI 5, giving you time to forget about it.
+(Instructions in effect for multiple RIs are said to "float" or be "floating.")
 Note Instructions may also be found (hidden) elsewhere in your instruction packet; these may be already in effect when read.